Browse Frequently Asked Questions in the sections below.

 Requests need to be submitted in writing which includes fax, email, etc. This statement must be submitted before your voucher expires.
 Calling to make a request for an extension will not be accepted.

-You will need to give the landlord your RFTA when you are certain that this is the unit/location for you and after they have approved you to utilize this unit.
+You will need to give the landlord your RTA when you are certain that this is the unit/location for you and after they have approved you to utilize this unit.

 Your landlord will know whether or not your unit passed inspection.
 Please contact your landlord for inspection results.